Skip to main content

 Fringe Instability in Constrained Soft Elastic Layers

 Soft elastic layers with top and bottom surfaces adhered to rigid bodies are abundant in biological organisms and engineering applications.
 As the rigid bodies are pulled apart, the stressed layer can exhibit various modes of mechanical instabilities.
 In cases where the layer’s thickness is much smaller than its length and width, the dominant modes that have been studied are the cavitation, interfacial and fingering instabilities.
+Here we report a new mode of instability which emerges if the thickness of the constrained elastic layer is comparable to or smaller than its width.

 Call For Abstracts: 2016 SES Symposium D-14 "Non-linear Response of Highly Deformable Structures"